-Antibiotic prophylaxis is indicated in all patients with AS for prevention of infective endocarditis and, in those with rheumatic AS, for prevention of recurrent rheumatic fever.
+Antibiotic prophylaxis against recurrent rheumatic fever is indicated for patients with rheumatic AS.
 Patients with associated systemic arterial hypertension should be treated cautiously with appropriate antihypertensive agents.
 With these exceptions, there is no specific medical therapy for patients who have not yet developed symptoms.
 Patients who develop symptoms require surgery, not medical therapy.